shray-ya-sing/siffs-desktop/README.md

 **Q: What data does Siffs access?**
 A: Siffs only reads presentation content to create searchable indexes.
 No personal data is collected beyond account registration.

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
-Please read our contributing guidelines and feel free to submit issues or pull requests.
+Please feel free to submit issues or pull requests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)